It is a thrill to catch the interplay of Jupiter's rotation, the motions of its moons, and a shadow racing across the Jovian cloud tops!

 I can see that I'll probably tweak this a bit more.
-Animations like this are a lot of work - it's taken me two weeks off and on to get to this point and it's time to take a break!
+Animations like this are a lot of work - it has taken me two weeks off and on to get to this point and it is time to take a break!

 Content created: 2017-05-12

 By submitting a comment, you agree that: it may be included here in whole or part, attributed to you, and its content is subject to the site wide Creative Commons licensing.